trizin/NFT-Marketplace-on-Avalanche/README.md

 ![startauction](/images/startauction.png)

-And that's it, we have just started our first auction on our NFT marketplace.
+That's it, we have just started our first auction on our NFT marketplace.

 ## Getting the list of auctions